- Gemini Home

 - Telluric line cancellation and flux calibration

 We will be working on data taken for GN-2011A-Q-126, a poor weather program designed to make use of the telescope in cloudy conditions.
-Usually the PI will download their data from the Gemini Science Archive at the CADC (see this page for some help with using the archive).
+Usually the PI will download their data from the Gemini Observatory Archive (see this page for some help with using the archive).
 Files retrieved from the archive may contain various types of data, depending on the search method: acquisition images, calibration data, science target spectroscopy, etc. Before starting the reduction, we need to work out which files are which.
 There at least three ways of doing this, and it can be helpful to combine a couple of them to get a good sense of the data.

 - Use the OT to fetch and inspect the programme: